justinlietz93/EONsemble/docs/runbooks/memory-restore.md

   sync.
 Inspect `tests/hooks/useKV.test.tsx` (`keeps mirrored values when pending sync metadata exists...`) or `tests/components/app.knowledge-sync.test.tsx` for regression coverage.
+- Evening 2025-09-29: `useKV` exposes an optional hydration acceptance predicate so domain-specific stores (e.g., the knowledge base) can reject clearly regressive payloads even when metadata reports everything in sync.
+When the predicate vetoes a payload, the hook retains the mirror value and replays it to the server.
+See `tests/hooks/useKV.test.tsx` (`rejects shrinkage-only hydration`) once added, or the knowledge base configuration in `src/App.tsx` for a working example.
 - When investigating suspected regressions, reproduce the offline scenario by mocking `fetchPersistedValue` to resolve `undefined` and verify that previously added entries remain visible.